 High-Ranking Members of ICE, DOJ Passed Around the Private Prison Company’s Legal Analysis

 The reporting from Mother Jones is based on records and emails obtained through Freedom of Information Act (FOIA) requests.
 What it shows is that high ranking officials at ICE were very responsive to the complaints of the GEO Group.
 The apparent close ties between the agency and a private prison contractor are certainly cause for concern.

 Notably, there has been a history of complaints at facilities operated by this company.
 The Adelanto ICE Processing center — a nearly 2,000 bed detention facility — is the same place where horrific conditions were reported earlier this year, including nooses being found in cells.
 At least five immigrant deaths have been reported at Adelanto in the last year.

 Get Help From a Los Angeles Deportation Defense Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, we advocate aggressively for immigrant rights.
+At Goldstein Immigration Lawyers, we advocate aggressively for immigrant rights.
 Our Southern California deportation defense lawyer is standing by, ready to assist you or your family member.
 To request a strictly confidential immigration law consultation, please give our Los Angeles law office a call at (213) 262-2000 or reach out to us directly through our website.